django-stars/frontend-docs/docs/skeleton/forms.md

 )
 ```

-In this example you will subscribe on change for all fields inside fields array with name that includes `total` in their name and update relevant fields with name `debts` to empty array.
+In this example you will subscribe to change of all fields inside fields array with name that includes `total` and update relevant fields with name `debts` to empty array.